Eyongtarh/Sahab-Workshop/README.md

   * Solution: I added two spacing tags to move it from the edge.

 - The form section width was extensive in laptops and desktop screen sizes.
-  * Solution: This was resolved by setting reducing the width percentage for larger screen sizes.
+  * Solution: This was resolved by reducing the width percentage for larger screen sizes.

 - The header overlaped the nav section.
   * Solution: The remedy was to add margin-top to nav section to push it down to the base of header.